lawlesscreation/coding-standards/javascript.md

 - All functions should be named using `camelCase`;
 - All variables should be named using an `under_score`, if more than 1 word;

-### Selectors
+### CSS selector naming

-- Try to prefix all JavaScript created selectors with `js-`.
+- Try to prefix all JavaScript created ID's or classes with `js-`.
 The idea is that you should be able to tell which classes have been inserted with JavaScript, e.g.: `js-tabs`, `js-is-hidden`;

 ## Functions